 Quote of the week

-Speaking after the game, Arsene Wenger said of the threat of Andy Carroll: "We should have made life a bit more difficult for him.
-On the first, second and third goal, we were a bit naive defensively.”
+Speaking after the game, Arsene Wenger said of Carroll's threat: "We should have made life a bit more difficult for him.
+On the first, second and third goals, we were a bit naive defensively."

 Just the three goals then.